All Episodes

 It's just not happening as any kind of appreciable narrative.

-Then I am done with you, whether you are a Republican or a Democrat, whether I think you are really heroic on other things or an idiot on other things.
+You take a country that about 70% of which don't want a mosque at ground zero and you tell them they are religious bigots, then I am done with you, whether you are a Republican or a Democrat, whether I think you are really heroic on other things or an idiot on other things.

 You say that to me, and it's the last thing you'll say to me that I will pay attention to.

-That was that.
+So that was that.

 This is not that.

-And so we'll take our break, we'll come back, we'll take some calls.
+And so we'll take our break.

-I'll share a little bit of his column today, Washington Post called The Buckley Rule.
+I'll share a little bit of his column today, Washington Post, called The Buckley Rule.

-I get it, I get the Buckley rule.
+I get the Buckley Rule.

-So really the only difference here is that Charles does not think she's electable, and I do.
+So really, the only difference here is that Charles does not think she's electable, and I do.

-And so we'll explore that difference and uh some other things going on in the news today and some other things from the week gone by as well as we work our way through the Friday Rush Limbaugh show.
+And so we'll explore that difference and some other things going on in the news today and some other things from the week gone by as well as we work our way through the Friday Rush Limbaugh show.

 Your calls are next.

-Mark Davis filling in for rush.
+Mark Davis filling in for Rush.

 Don't move.

-It's the EIB network.
+It's the EIB Network.

 It is the Rush Limbaugh Show for a Friday.